teamcgc/cgcR/vignettes/FireCloudWDL_RunTool_Kallisto.md

 ```

 Kallisto index - produces a index file (with file name 'kalout.idx' specified in the command) in the output directory under /cromwell-executions mentioned inthe last few lines of the run, which can then be used to quantify abundances of the transcripts.
-See [kallisto] {https://pachterlab.github.io/kallisto/} for furhter details.
+See https://pachterlab.github.io/kallisto/ for more details about running kallisto.

 ---- More coming soon